-Figure 5.20: Columns in the DataFrame of cross-validation results

 The columns in the cross-validation results DataFrame include the testing scores for each fold, their average and standard deviation, and the same information for the training scores.

 Generally speaking, the "best" combination of hyperparameters is that with the highest average testing score.
 This is an estimation of how well the model, fit using these hyperparameters, could perform when scored on new data.
 Let's make a plot showing how the average testing score varies with the max_depth hyperparameter.
 We will also show the average training scores on the same plot, to see how bias and variance change as we allow deeper and more complex trees to be grown during model fitting.